 Freshly baked bread is one of my favorite things.
 Just like many other foods, fresh is usually better.

-You go to slice a loaf of bread for toast or a sandwich and it’s SO dry and crumbly.
+However, day-old bread is one food that shouldn’t be thrown away just because it’s lost its freshness.
+We all have had that experience where you go to slice a loaf of bread and it’s SO dry and crumbly.
 You want to use it up before it goes to the dark side, but you’re unsure of what to use it for.
-Do you throw it out?

-Here are three ways you can use day-old bread to prevent food waste and utilize the ingredients you already have to make something new.
+Here are three ways you can use day-old bread to prevent food waste and repurpose it to make something new.

 1) Homemade Croutons